How to File Annual Returns in Hong Kong

 You can prepare your annual return in different ways, depending on your preferences and what works best for your business.
 Don’t let the thought of putting together all these documents stress you out.
 You can always get help along the way so you can focus on other aspects of your business.

-Let SJH Global Handle How To File Annual Returns In Hong Kong For You
+Let Premia TNC Handle How To File Annual Returns In Hong Kong For You

 This is the best option for business owners with tight schedules.
-SJH Global is a professional consulting and tax accounting firm.
+Premia TNC is a professional consulting and tax accounting firm.
 We have highly-experienced chartered secretaries, also known as a company secretary, who can help handle your annual return filing paperwork.

 Our dedicated team will help streamline the entire process so you don’t miss any deadlines.
 You can go to sleep knowing that we’ll handle the entire annual return filing on your behalf.